Open source means less bugs, greater security, no spyware, no ads, no fees, no control, no nonsense.

-3. GIMP – This is not someone with a damaged leg, it’s a full-featured Photoshop replacement.
+3. GIMP – Full-featured Photoshop replacement.
 Image level adjustments, resizing, cropping, compression, and saturation tweaking are very common photo enhancement tasks.
 If you need to work with vector graphics, Inkscape is rad.
 Another great image editing option is Krita.

-5. LibreOffice – Who needs bloated, buggy, and expensive Microsoft Office software, when you can enjoy better functionality for free?
+5. LibreOffice – Who needs bloated, buggy, and expensive office software, when you can enjoy better functionality for free?
 LibreOffice provides document editing, presentation software, and database tools, essentially an entire office suite.
 Let’s all use it!

 6. VLC – Powerful video player, which can handle nearly any format, and can also manage audio files.
 Double-click on an playing video for full-screen.
 Vital, versatile, and flawless program.

 7. Audacity – A cross-platform audio editor which works great for recording, clipping sounds, adding effects, and can even operate as a multi-track digital audio workstation.
-The interface isn’t so attractive, yet Audacity remains a highly useful tool.
+The default theme can be changed in the settings.